thiagojolv/packettracer-fedora/README.md

-# Cisco Packet Tracer latest version on Fedora 35
+# Cisco Packet Tracer latest version on Fedora

-Easily install Cisco Packet Tracer latest version on Fedora 35.
+Easily install Cisco Packet Tracer latest version on Fedora.
 This installation script automatically detects a Cisco Packet Tracer `.deb` in any directory on `/home`.

+## Supported Fedora versions

+- 34
+- 35
+- 36

 ## Install